 9. Covert Affairs (2010-2014)

-Annie Walker, a new CIA recruit was hired due to her previous relationship with her ex-boyfriend.
+Annie Walker, a new CIA recruit, is hired due to her past relationship.
 Initially, working at the Smithsonian for her cover, she goes places and learns tricks of the trade as she progresses in her career.
 Her handler, a blind man named Auggie Anderson, helps her through the process.
 ‘Covert Affairs’ is the story of Annie’s journey from being a naive recruit to a seasoned spy.